Uniqueness of Ricci flow with scaling invariant estimates: Some Preliminaries on Ricci flows

 \section{Some Preliminaries on Ricci flows}

-In this section, we will collect and prove some preliminaries results for Ricci flow with scaling invariant control.
-The results will be purely local in natural which will play crucial role in constructing global solution to Ricci-harmonic map heat flow.
+In this section, we collect and prove several preliminary results for the Ricci flow under scaling invariant control.
+These results are purely local in nature and will play a crucial role in constructing global solutions to the Ricci–harmonic map heat flow.